O691385/Public/README.md

 3. **Brainstorm Features**: Engage in an interactive brainstorming session for new product features.
 4. **Tracking Plan**: Generate a detailed tracking plan for your product or feature.
 5. **Create GTM Plan**: Develop a Go-To-Market plan based on your PRD and additional details.
-6. **A/B/C Test Significance**: Analyze and interpret the results of A/B/C tests.
+6. **A/B Test Significance**: Analyze and interpret the results of A/B tests.
+7. **A/B Test Duration Calculator**: Calculate the duration needed for an A/B test.
-7. **View History**: Access and review previously generated PRDs and plans.
+8. **View History**: Access and review previously generated PRDs and plans.

 ## Installation